 This may work well for questions on Medical Ethics or NHS Hot Topics.

 You could encourage your students to debate both sides of a chosen topic as a class or small group – for NHS Hot Topics, ask them: is the 7-Day NHS a positive?
 What are the issues with a 7-Day health service?
 Students may feel strange discussing these things aloud at first, but these debates will be great practice for strengthening their communication skills in their interview.

-For Medical Ethics, you could divide the class into groups of four and present each group with specific ethical scenarios on cards (Medical Ethics questions can be found and printed off here).
+For Medical Ethics, you could divide the class into groups of four and present each group with specific ethical scenarios on cards (Medical Ethics questions can be found here).
 Ask them then to discuss the card with each other and feed back to the class.
 In a group of four, each student could be assigned one of the four pillars of Medical Ethics: